fourjr/advent-of-code/README.md

 # Advent Of Code

-This repo is a collection of my solutions for [AOC 2018](https://adventofcode.com/2018)
+This repo is a collection of my solutions for [Advent of Code](https://adventofcode.com) 2018/2019.